phadej/gists/posts/2020-01-25-case-study-migration-from-lens-to-optics.md

 ```

 There are also multiple implementations of other things, so this
-problem is not only with optics.
+problem is not unique to van Laarhoven lens libraries.

 My current project has about 450 components in the build plan, so this scale is not unique.

 On the other hand, one proper reason to use `optics` could be better type
 errors.
-(I'm too experiences to judge that properly but `optics` at least
+(I'm too experienced to judge that properly but `optics` at least
 tries to produces better errors).
 Another complelling reason is
 `OverloadedLabels` which *just work* with `optics`.
 We'll see example of that.
 Thanks to [Andrzej Rybczak PR](#https://github.com/GetShopTV/swagger2/pull/200),
-`swagger2`  package has optics interface via `OverloadedLabels` (since version 2.5), and it's neat.
+`swagger2`  package has `optics` interface via `OverloadedLabels` (since version 2.5), and it's neat.

 futurice-prelude
 ----------------